-Here are some of why it is vital to understand companies’ CLV.
+Here are some why it is vital to understand companies’ CLV.

 - CLV identifies the specific customers who contribute the most to business.
-It allows the product manager to serve these existing customers with the products/services they like, making them happier and allowing them to spend more money in Company.
+It allows the product manager to serve these existing customers with the products/services they like, making them happier and allowing them to spend more money on the Company.